 sudo apt autoremove

-Clean Up Configuration
+Clean Up Let’s Encrypt Configuration Files

 The following commands permanently delete all Let’s Encrypt certificates, renewal configurations, and logs.
 If you have other domains using Certbot certificates on this server, do not run these commands.
 Instead, remove only the specific certificate with